 Deadpan Snarker: Usually with threats more than jokes.
 For example, when Ashton Kutcher guest-hosted RAW for his movie Killers, he told Zack Ryder that he put a hit on him.
 Randy, being called the "Silent Assassin" and the "Legend Killer", was Zack's first suspect, claiming that Orton was trying to end his legend career before it started.
 Orton's response?

 Randy: "Zack, if I wanted to take you out, we wouldn't be having this conversation."

 Determinator: There is nothing Orton won't try in order to get what he wants.
-After William Regal refused to grant him a rematch for John Cena's WWE Championship, Orton proved he was ready to take on Cena again....by handcuffing Cena's father and kicking him in the skull.
+After William Regal refused to grant him a rematch for John Cena's WWE Championship, Orton proved he was ready to take on Cena again....by forcefully pulling Cena's father out of the crowd and kicking him in the skull.

 Then again, Punk did threaten Orton's wife at one point during the feud.
 That's a quick way to get on Orton's really bad side.

 Dull Surprise/Creepy Monotone: His rather...subdued speaking style either fits his character or displays his complete lack of charisma.
 It's a strange character quirk, for sure, but Orton was much more expressive during his younger days as the Legend Killer.